Set up OIDC-based single sign-on (SSO) for customer portal

 ClientSecret

-The client secret or secret key you received when registering your memoQ TMS at this ID provider.
+The client secret or secret key you received when registering your memoQ TMS at this IDP.

 CallbackPath

-The last part of the callback URL that you registered at the ID provider.
+The last part of the callback URL that you registered at the IDP.
+You need to change the default value.

 IDP-specific keys